sgsbucket/animan-doc/docs/animan/resource.md

     </ScreenshotMark>
 </Screenshot>

-Here is an example of how a Category Mark looks when browsing a resource list:
+Here is an example of how a Category Mark looks when browsing a Resource list:

 <Screenshot image="/screenshot/resource_marks_in_list.png">
   <ScreenshotMark x="41%" y="62.1%" width="5%" height="8%" textPosition="top" borderRadius="20px">